Posted by Anna Davey in Sports Performance

 For an in-depth analysis of signs, symptoms and contributory factors to OTS along with testing for diagnosis see this study.

 I’m in a tricky position where I am often working full time as a lawyer and training 5-6 days a week for climbing.

 Sometimes I just burn out and must take an extra rest day or mix up my sessions.
 For example, if I had a 2-hour session scheduled for Wednesday but I’m feeling abnormally sore and fatigued from my Tuesday session and work, I will change that session to a rest day or a 45-minute session.
 I would also decrease my next session length, so I can get back to quality sessions making progress.

-If I am not working at all (when I am close to a major competition I take weeks off work) I’ll train twice a day, 5 days a week and feel no affects of OTS.
+If I am not working at all (when I am close to a major competition I take weeks off work) I’ll train twice a day, 5 days a week and feel no effects of OTS.
 Two weeks before a competition I taper my training.
 This means cutting the length of sessions in half and decreasing the intensity.

 I haven’t experimented with periodization; however, I have seen good results where athletes do a 4-week power program followed by a full week of rest.
-Then an 4-week endurance program followed by a week of rest.
+Then a 4-week endurance program followed by a week of rest.

-The main advice I give to performance athletes is to eat well, listen to your body, sleep well, use supplements for support (ensure they’re HASTA certified) and don’t be afraid to take a whole rest week every now and then.
+The main advice I give to performance athletes is to eat well, listen to your body, sleep well, use supplements for support (ensure they’re HASTA Certified) and don’t be afraid to take a whole rest week every now and then.

 Remember, training temporarily makes you weaker and then it’s the rest that makes you stronger.

 For more about Anna Davey check out her Shop by Recommended page!